Acorus calamus herb review

 Acorus calamus inhibits the production of pro-inflammatory cytokines through multiple mechanisms and may be a an effective anti-inflammatory agent for the treatment of skin diseases.

-Acorus calamus is a native of Central Asia and Eastern Europe and has widespread use in the traditional system of medicine for gastrointestinal disorders such as colic pain and diarrhea.
+Acorus calamus is a native herb of Central Asia and Eastern Europe and has widespread use in the traditional system of medicine for gastrointestinal disorders such as colic pain and diarrhea.

 Effect on insulin in vitro and in vivo